Prism-Network-io/prism-multi-reward-pool-contracts/README.md

 A function enabling a user to update their boosted balance in case they have minted more PRISM.
 Should only be invoked in such a case.

+### addRewardPool(IERC20Metadata _rewardToken, uint256 _duration)

+Invoked by the owner of the contract to add a new reward pool.

+- `_rewardToken`: The token to be paid out
+- `_duration`: The duration of the reward pool in seconds

+### notifyRewardAmount(uint256 _pid, uint256 _reward)

+Should be invoked by the deployer of the pool once they have supplied the sufficient amount of reward tokens to the contract.
+Starts the emission period.

+- `_pid`: The id of the pool
+- `reward`: The amount of reward tokens to start the pool with

 ### eject(uint256 _pid)

 An administrative function enabling the owner to withdraw any remainder from the contract once it has finished.
 This exists because calculations cannot be 100% accurate and some dust will remain in the contract.
 Can only be used after the reward pool duration has finished.